Rhymlore/htcondor-web/_news/2022-06-10-HTCondor-European-Workshop-2022.md

 as well as a link to the workshop posted on the website.

 If you have any questions, please contact <hepix-2022condorworkshop-support@hepix.org>

+We are looking forward to a rich, productive workshop, and we hope to meet many of you at our first in-person workshop for three years!

+Best regards,

+Chris Brew (STFC - RAL) and Christoph Beyer (DESY)
+Co-Chairs of workshop organising committee

+Todd Tannenbaum
+HTCondor Technical Lead, Center for High Throughput Computing, Univ of Wisconsin-Madison